TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - **Trimming**. `fastp` is used to trim reads with default values.
 This step also includes QC filtering.
 - **Alignment**. `BWA mem` is used for the alignment of single or paired end samples.
 - **BAM preprocessing**.
 BAM files are prepared and duplicate reads are marked using GATK and Picard tools.
+- **Primer trimming**.
+When a BED with primers is provided, these are trimmed from the reads using iVar.
+This is applicable to the results from all variant callers.
 - **Coverage analysis**. `samtools coverage` and `samtools depth` are used to compute the horizontal and vertical coverage respectively.
 - **Variant calling**.
 Four different variant callers are employed: BCFtools, LoFreq, iVar and GATK.